notkoen/Music-Names/Plugin Changelogs/ZombieLeaders Changelog.md

 - [x] Update the Hint Message when leader places a marker
 - [ ] Implementation of a Steam group system to give dedicated leaders in the community access to !leader
 - [x] Reword/Rephrase plugin messages as well as updating colors
-- [ ] Create dedicated commands for placing markers (eg. `sm_mark`)
+- [x] Create dedicated commands for placing markers (eg. `sm_mark`)
-- [ ] Improve the leader menu (reorganize the menu, add more information)
+- [x] Improve the leader menu (reorganize the menu, add more information)
 - [ ] Change marker system to be more clear and be attachable to entities/props so it stays on the prop
 - [ ] Rework marker type
 - [x] Fix markers being placed on teammates
-- [ ] Fix markers not being able to be placed on certain surfaces
+- [x] Fix markers not being able to be placed on certain surfaces
-- [ ] Add an option to toggle the glow outline on leaders
+- [x] Add an option to toggle the glow outline on leaders
 - [x] Add Dynamic Channels support for the Hud Hint that displays when given leader
 - [x] Add more settings/control over the hud hint due to `game_text` shenanigans
 - [x] Add commands to directly place markers
+- [x] `sm_leader` opens up leader menu if client is already a leader
+- [x] Add an option to toggle the overhead sprite on leaders

 # Changelog
 - 1.0 (tilgep)